dpopkov/sprngsecurity/README.md

 * Add class ProjectConfig extends WebSecurityConfigurerAdapter
 * Override configure(HttpSecurity http) and call the formLogin() and defaultSuccessUrl() methods of the HttpSecurity parameter
 * Add HomeController and home page
+* Add class CustomAuthenticationSuccessHandler implements AuthenticationSuccessHandler
+* Add class CustomAuthenticationFailureHandler implements AuthenticationFailureHandler
+* Register both handlers in ProjectConfig
+* Change the configuration to support both the HTTP Basic and the form-based login methods

 [TOC](#spring-security)